Born in Minneapolis, Minnesota, 1971

 Lives and works in Portland, Oregon

-On the occasion of Converge 45, Lesperance will publish Peace Camps, a novel partially set in the Greenham Common Women’s Peace Camp in Berkshire, England.
-The exhibition will feature the book, published by Container Corps with illustrations by Jeffry Mitchell, and archival photographs, source materials, and other texts linked to the all-woman, direct-action, anti-nuclear- proliferation occupation established outside the Greenham Common Royal Air Force base from 1982 until 2000.
-The exhibition is fittingly sited at the Portland Art Museum’s Crumpacker Family Library.
-Lesperance is represented locally by Adams and Ollman, Portland.
+On the occasion of Converge 45, Ellen Lesperance has published Peace Camps, a novel partially set in the Greenham Common Women’s Peace Camp in Berkshire, England.
+The exhibition, titled The Subjects, features the book, published by the Portland arts press Container Corps with illustrations by artist Jeffry Mitchell, as well as archival photographs, source materials, and other texts linked to the all-woman, direct-action, anti-nuclear-proliferation occupation established outside the Greenham Common Royal Air Force base from 1982 until 2000.

 Organized by Portland Art Museum and curated by Sara Krajewski, The Robert and Mercedes Eichholz Curator of Modern and Contemporary Art.